LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 **Journey to Brokvar:**
 - Continues traveling north for three more days.
 - Reaches the city of Brokvar.

+#### Musoko's Story
+During their travel, Musoko is drawn from hibernation and in a drowsy outburst they expend most of their remaining power and lay waste to the ship.
+Realising their fault, they establish a connection with Primalas, and urge them to flee.

+Arriving in Heinabergsar, Musoko departs the crystal leaving it empty and lifeless.
+They seek out someone of greater power and finds the ambitious Fenian, young empress of an expansive empire.
+Musoko shows Fenian has a vision of them ruling the whole of Senithar with an iron fist and establishes a symbiotic relationship, etching themselves onto Fenian's conscience.
+Musoko does not reveal themself but Fenian gradually gains a new sense of confidence and power.

+#### Circe's Story

+#### The Party's Story
+##### Bismuth's Story

+##### Jasper's Story

+##### Mazikeen's Story

 ##### Alfread's Story